 - Bills related to doctor’s appointments

 - Costs of caretaking

 - Pain and suffering.
-Pain and suffering refers to the physical and emotional trauma you experience during and after the accident.
+Pain and suffering refer to the physical and emotional trauma you experience during and after the accident.
 Our lawyers can help you document this type of loss.

 - Punitive damages.
-Punitive damages are relatively rare damages that are awarded when the negligent party’s conduct was especially irresponsible.
+Punitive damages are relatively rare damages awarded when the negligent party’s conduct was incredibly irresponsible.
 They are intended to punish the at-fault party.